You Can Hear the Sound of Silence in Hokkaido in Winter

 Geniuses, Simon and Garfunkel

-I will never forget the strong impression I got when I heard the song, or the title of the song, to be more precise: The sound of silence.
+I will never forget the strong impression I got when I heard the song, or the title of the song.
+It’s the master-piece by Simon and Garfunkel: The sound of silence.
 I hate to admit it, but such witty words never cross my mind.
 Years later, I learned the phrase in the song “within the sound of” was an idiom, and “sound” was used as a meaning of “range.”
 To sum up, Simon and Garfunkel sung many people just lived in meaningless voices (except for their songs, to my understanding).
 The lyric may sound a little arrogant, but they deserve it for such an amazing wordplay.
 I believe the title would be one of the main factors to make this song a master-piece.

 Shungo Ijima